Course placement for French

 FREN 1003

-Third semester: continues language instruction; students must pass either 1002, 1022, or the Entrance Proficiency Test (EPT) to register for 1003.
+Third semester: starts intermediate-level language instruction; students must pass either 1002, 1022, or the Entrance Proficiency Test (EPT) to register for 1003.

 FREN 1004